 Spending so much time at home during lockdown encouraged many people to rethink what ‘home’ means to them.
 There was a boom of sales in DIY stores as people spent unexpectedly free time doing home improvements.
-There has also been a significant increase in the number of office workers who are expecting to spend more time working remotely in the future, which will undoubtedly have an effect on future interior design trends.
+There has also been a significant increase in the number of office workers who are expecting to spend more time working remotely in the future, which will undoubtedly affect future interior design trends.

 Incorporating work life into the home will be easier for those with a spare room that can be converted into an office space.
 But for those with a full house, open-plan living, or simply less space to play with, interior design will be more important than ever in order to create a space that’s suitable for working as well as living.